Developer Handbook¶

 KinematicGraph extends nx.DiGraph and holds a directed representation of the robot’s mating structure.
 Construction is done via KinematicGraph.from_cad(cad, use_user_defined_root=True).

-2. Determine involved parts (_get_parts_involved_in_mates): Collects every part that appears in a mate.
-This is the node set for the undirected graph.
+_get_parts_involved_in_mates): Collects every part that appears in a mate.
+This is the node set for the undirected graph. - Initial graph (

-• Because the graph mutates copies of mate data, upstream registries in CAD remain untouched.
+convert_to_digraph,remove_disconnected_subgraphs,create_graph, andshow()are exposed for experimentation/debugging.show()plots the graph with sanitized names.
+Use it when debugging connectivity issues.- Because the graph mutates copies of mate data, upstream registries in

 Robot subclasses nx.DiGraph and ultimately holds the URDF/MJCF-ready structure.

-3. Add the root link using the root node’s Part data.
+Robot, preserving the originalKinematicGraphreference for later inspection. - Add the root link using the root node’s

-6. Call get_robot_joint to convert the mate into URDF joints (fastened → FixedJoint, revolute → RevoluteJoint, slider/cylindrical → PrismaticJoint, ball → three chained revolute joints with dummy links).
+get_robot_jointto convert the mate into URDF joints (fastened →FixedJoint, revolute →RevoluteJoint, slider/cylindrical →PrismaticJoint, ball → three chained revolute joints with dummy links). - Call

 Nodes carry three pieces of data: